 Toquaht First Nation

 The Toquaht are the “people of the narrow channel” or “people of the narrow place in front.”
-The smallest of the Nuu-chah-nulth Nations (135 people), its seven traditional village sites cover 196 hectares, south of the Clayoquot Sound UNESCO Biosphere Reserve.
+The smallest of the Nuu-chah-nulth Nations (135 people), its seven traditional village sites cover 196 hectares, south of the Clayoquot Sound UNESCO Biosphere designated area.
 Macoah, the main community, is located west of Toquaht Bay on the North side of Barkley Sound.
 In addition to forestry and fishing activities, the Toquaht Nation operates a campground and marina.

-The territory of the Yuułuʔiłʔatḥ government includes nine traditional sites on the northwest side of Barkley Sound, south of the Clayoquot Sound Biosphere Reserve.
+The territory of the Yuułuʔiłʔatḥ government includes nine traditional sites on the northwest side of Barkley Sound, south of the Clayoquot Sound Biosphere designated area.
 The main village of Hitacu (Ittatsoo), with a population of approximately 200 residents, is located 28 kilometres from Ucluelet.
 The Nation’s vision statement emphasizes environmental stewardship, safe housing, education and economic independence, as well as healthy relationships with other neighbours and governments.